dan-myles/ftll/README.md

 ## 🔍 Info

 ### ⚠️ FTLL IS CURRENTLY IN ALPHA ⚠️

+> FTLL is moving to a monorepo and may currently be experiencing issues with functionality.
+After this migration is completed development will continue in a singular repository.

 FTLL is a simple and small mod launcher & manager for DayZ, built with Rust, [Tauri](https://tauri.app), React and modern tools.
 Completely open-source and always will be.
 FTLL uses your systems native web-view to render a beautiful UI,